Well Sourcewith Helena Phillips Exploring the nature of the Divine

-Writings and inspiration for your journey into wholeness and relationship
+Writings and inspiration for your journey into wholeness and Hope

 Inspired by a childhood lost in fantasy, Helena wrote what she describes as rubbish, gave up fantasy, lost part of her soul for a while and then won it all back in creating workshops, teaching psychotherapy, exploring the world of dreams and the unconscious and engaging as a client in several bouts of personal psychotherapy.
 She has worked as a psychotherapist for decades always in private practice.
 She has a husband, three adult children and lives in Gippsland, Victoria.

 “The professional [writer/artist/musician] is acutely aware of the intangibles that go into inspiration.
 Out of respect for them, she lets them work.
 She grants them their sphere while she concentrates on hers.” -Stephen Pressfield The War of Art A lifetime of writing leads to a lifetime of exhilaration.
 It requires constancy, discipline, dedication and the ability to negotiate the hurdles of self-doubt without collapse.
 Any writer who has no doubts is not a true artist.

 The right way to wholeness is made up of fatal detours and wrong turnings.” -C.G.Jung Helena explores wholeness with clients examining the messes we make as we engage in the business of tackling our talents, battles, longings, fears.
 Good therapy is a journey where the therapist acts as guide.
 It’s a challenging and confronting experience of relationship.

 All life is education.
 Those who go ahead teach those who come behind, and in the process of the interactions she, the teacher, learns more about herself and the world.
 Sometimes these are formal arrangements and sometimes casual encounters.
 Both are invaluable.
 Formal learning stretches the brain and teaches the discipline of thinking.
 Casual encounters, mentoring and group work/training are also educational experiences.